etsy/Testing101/Testing_Best_Practices.md

     }
 }

+/*
-/* A test-specific implementation like this is called a "stub". */ class SuccessfulTestJob implements Job {
+ * A test-specific implementation like this is called a "stub".
+ *
+ * Since we are only interested in verifying the JobServer API contract, there
+ * is not much point in exercising all the code used to actually run a job.
+ * The stub is rather simple and match a know expectation: a job that ran
+ * successfully.
+ */
+class SuccessfulTestJob implements Job {

     public $jobRan = false;